Using the Skupper CLI

 $ skupper init --enable-cluster-permissions

-1. If you want to expose a Kubernetes service from a namespace other than the site namespace:
+2. To expose a Kubernetes service from a namespace other than the site namespace:

 $ skupper expose service <service>.<namespace> --address <service>